Top Scholarships for Black Canadian Students

 Frequently Asked Questions (FAQs)

-1. Are there full-ride scholarships for Black students in Canada?
+1. Any full-ride scholarships for Black students in Canada?

 2. Can international Black students apply for these scholarships?